Zeko enjoys writing about gift ideas and creative ways to celebrate holidays and special occasions.

 Here is another DIY paper craft for you to wow your friends and family.
-The ornament is called Polish Star, but it looks more like a sea urchin or 3D sunburst.
+The ornament is called Polish Star, but it looks more like a sea urchin or a 3D sunburst.
 This one involves some paper rolling, so use paper that rolls nicely, like wrapping or decorative paper.
-Even heavy duty aluminum foil will work for this project.
-Simply follow the steps in the video tutorial and you will soon have a bunch of gorgeous handmade Christmas ornaments.
+Even heavy-duty aluminum foil will work for this project.
+Simply follow the steps in the video tutorial, and you will soon have a bunch of gorgeous handmade Christmas ornaments.

 Himmeli are traditional Finnish holiday decorations made of dried natural straw, but they were reinvented in patterned drinking paper straws by Anu from Nalle’s House.
 These little geometric sculptures will look lovely against the green branches of the tree as well as clustered together in front of a window.
 Watch the video for instructions.

-Sometimes the best Christmas decorations are those Mother Nature originally adorned trees with – pine cones.
+Sometimes the best Christmas decorations are those Mother Nature originally adorned trees with, like pine cones.
 Instead of spray painting or covering them with glitter, try bleaching them.
-The result will be this softer, weathered look that is suitable for any décor—traditional, rustic or even modern.
+The result will be a softer, weathered look that is suitable for any décor—traditional, rustic or even modern.
 To learn how to bleach pine cones, head to Garden Therapy.

 To glam up your tree, add several of these elegant origami stars.
-They certainly look like a nightmare to make but are not—just watch the video tutorial.
-They can be a bit time consuming though, but once you get the hang of how to make them, you could whip up quite a few.
+They certainly look like a nightmare to make, but they are not—just watch the video tutorial.
+They can be a bit time-consuming though, but once you get the hang of how to make them, you could whip up quite a few.
 These DIY ornaments would look best if crafted from shiny foil origami paper.

 Need something to keep the kids busy on a snowy afternoon?
 Make these polymer clay holiday ornaments from Minted.
 Polymer clay is an easy material for kids to work with and can be sculpted and molded with simple tools.
 So, go ahead and pull some cookie cutters out from the kitchen drawer and let them have fun.
 The trendy marbled effect and the pretty colors make these perfect to string up on your Christmas tree.

-Give your Christmas tree a rustic, earthy touch with a DIY twig snowflakes.
-First, send the kids out to gather all those twigs scattered under the trees, then grab the glue gun and you are all set.
+Give your Christmas tree a rustic, earthy touch with a DIY twig snowflake.
+First, send the kids out to gather all those twigs scattered under the trees, then grab the glue gun, and you are all set.
 After you put them together, embellish them with pine needles, berries and twine.
 If you make the snowflakes with larger twigs, you can also use them as outside decorations.